Datasheet DAC+ ADC

 - Connects directly to the Raspberry Pi, no additional cables needed

-- Balanced input supported with optional XLR-connectors
+- Balanced input supported with optional XLR-connectors (see below)

 - No soldering, comes as a pre-fabricated kit.
 You just plug it onto the Raspberry Pi, it is conform to the Raspberry Pi hardware-attached-on-top (HAT) specification.